LIVE

 Local Residency

 Practicing in Latvia as an Indian graduate requires passing the Latvian physician licensing examination, which is conducted partly in Latvian.
 Language proficiency (at least B2 level Latvian) is mandatory.
+Residency seats for non-EU citizens are limited.

+Realistically, staying in Latvia to practice long-term requires significant additional commitment to language learning.
 It is possible but not the primary recommendation for Indian students.

 🏥